-The maximum that the purchase price of the remaining five wind farms may be adjusted by is £21.4 million.
-The Directors and the Investment Manager are of the opinion that the estimate of the energy yield utilised at acquisition for the five remaining assets is the most appropriate unbiased estimate of the yield following two years' operational data.
+The Directors and the Investment Manager are of the opinion that the estimate of the energy yield utilised at acquisition for the remaining assets is the most appropriate unbiased estimate of the yield following two years' operational data.
 Any variances of actual energy production from the date of acquisition to the date of signing this report are attributable to weather fluctuations and other short term operational factors rather than more fundamental factors that might influence the long term assessment.
 Therefore it is not appropriate to recognise an asset or liability in respect of these acquisitions.